 A test reverse circulation ("RC") program was completed in the Männistö permit area in the immediate vicinity of the newly discovered gold mineralization during September 2017.
-Seventeen shallow holes (less than 20 metres) were drilled through thin glacial soil to bedrock along 3 lines to test the Rajapalot-style gold target position.
-135 samples were taken both within the glacial cover and in bedrock (assay results remain pending).
-Based on the effectiveness of grid based RC drill sampling through the till and bedrock in other areas, the Company plans to complete systematic RC or BOT drilling across the entire Männistö permit area.
+Seventeen shallow holes (less than 20 metres) were drilled through thin glacial soil to bedrock along three lines to test the Rajapalot-style gold target position.
+135 samples were taken both within the glacial cover and in bedrock.
+Interpretation of the minor gold anomalism and multielement geochemistry combined with geological mapping and grab samples has enabled the commencement of a 2,000 metre (maximum) diamond drill program which started in December 2017.
+The Company completed a systematic BOT drilling (approximately 800 holes) across the entire Männistö permit area during January to March 2018.